hiowatah/Predicting-The-Winning-Team-In-Dota-2/README.md

 Closely following this would be hyperparameter tuning.
 While my tree based models were initially terrible, after tuning out my random forest model, I was able to get strong predictions out the model which is a stark contrast with the initial results.

+Trying to predict the match outcome with very limited information, such as the data from the first 5 minutes is going to be very difficult.
+5 minutes out of a match that typically lasts out 35-45 minutes is roughly 11-15% of the match info.
+So getting results upwards of 67% is really great because it was only possible through my knowledge of the domain and my ability to engineer new features to help my models succeed.

 With the model above, I have placed 9th out of 31 participants on the kaggle competition with participants from 2-10 having results very similar to one another.

 Feature engineering is an artform and should be heavily prioritized in all projects using machine learning.